Class 7 > Science Class 7 > Worksheet Solutions: Heat

 All you need of Class 7 at this link: Class 7

-FAQs on Worksheet Solutions: Heat - Science Class 7
+FAQs on Heat Class 7 Worksheet Science Chapter 3

-1. What is heat and how is it defined?
+1. What is heat and how is it different from temperature?

-2. What are the different methods of heat transfer?
+2. What are the three methods of heat transfer?

 Ans.
-The three main methods of heat transfer are conduction, convection, and radiation.
-Conduction is the transfer of heat through direct contact between particles, convection is the transfer of heat through the movement of fluids, and radiation is the transfer of heat through electromagnetic waves.
+The three methods of heat transfer are conduction, convection, and radiation.
+Conduction is the transfer of heat through direct contact between materials.
+Convection involves the movement of fluids (liquids or gases) that carry heat with them.
+Radiation is the transfer of heat through electromagnetic waves, such as sunlight warming the Earth.

 Download as PDF